December 5, 2024

-Running a small or medium size business is quite a challenge; there are dozens of pitfalls and risks you need to navigate every day just to stay afloat, let alone grow or become profitable.
+Building an SMB network is quite a challenge; there are dozens of pitfalls and risks you need to navigate every day just to stay afloat, let alone grow or become profitable.

 That is why selling to SMBs is no easy task.
 After all, small businesses typically have scarce resources.
-So if you’re not offering enough value in return for what you’re asking for, you won’t get past the initial contact with the prospect.
+So if you’re not offering enough value in return for what they're asking for, you won’t get past the initial contact with the prospect.

 As a result, SMB sales have a lot to do with psychology.
 And while using certain brain tricks can help you sell more, there’s more to a successful SMB strategy than that.
-Namely, there are three things that can help you sell to small and medium-sized businesses: orderly sales processes, an effective sales strategy, and the proper toolset to augment your efforts.
+Namely, three things can help you sell to small and medium-sized businesses: orderly sales processes, an effective sales strategy, and the proper toolset to augment your efforts.

 In this guide, we will talk about the listed aspects of the mid-market sales process and how they can contribute to your bottom line.

 An effective, well-structured sales process is one of the aspects that separate high-performing sales organizations from average and underperforming ones.
+To make this an absolute dealbreaker, you need a proper structure and scheduler to shortlist and categorize your SMB accounts the way you want them to be.

 But what makes it so important?
 We’ll get to that later.
 First, let’s define a sales process itself and see how selling to small and medium-sized businesses differs from enterprise sales.